| | |

 Considerations

-I had really complicated feelings about this place.
+I had complicated feelings about this place.
 On one hand, it feels wrong that humans should be feeding wild animals at all, and much more so if these feedings are the bait to draw the dolphins in for tourist amusement.

 The crowds are overwhelming.
 Hundreds of people line up on the boardwalk above the beach until a Department of Parks and Wildlife volunteer announces that they can all go down to the shoreline.
-As soon as she made the announcement, everyone swarmed down to the water in such a dolphin feeding frenzy that it made my stomach turn.
+As soon as she made the announcement, everyone swarmed down to the water in such a dolphin-feeding frenzy that it made my stomach turn.

 On the other hand, the feedings are tightly controlled and limited to only a handful of individuals in the wild population.
 The amount of fish the volunteers give them each day amounts to only 10% of their daily intake, meaning they still hunt for the majority of their food.